Happiness is fleeting. It comes and goes.

 Whether we ever learn to truly master our feelings and emotions is a question for people who get paid more than I do.
 However, my take is that it’s a lifelong game with always new levels to unlock.

-I do believe we can get to a place where, despite any emotion we experience, especially the uncomfortable ones like anger, anxiety, worry, etc., we can learn to sit and be at peace with them without reacting and casting judgement.
+I do believe we can get to a place where, despite any emotion we experience, especially the uncomfortable ones like anger, anxiety, worry, etc., we can learn to sit and be at peace with them without reacting and casting judgment.

 In other words, to live with an overall feeling tone of peace, contentment, and presence and that everything will be okay, no matter what.